-The Wellness Center provides programs and support services that promote healthy, social, and emotional intelligence to all Malibu public school children and their families at no cost (Grades Pre K-12th grade).
+The Wellness Center provides programming, mental health counseling, and support services that promote healthy, social, and emotional intelligence to all, at no cost.
 We believe all people have equal value and will engage and thrive in a community where they feel safe, respected, and have a sense of belonging.

 Teen Center/Main Branch